Analysis | Why the Lights Keep Going Out in South Africa

-Rolling blackouts that began Nov.
-29 have South Africans firing up candles, flashlights and generators.
-It’s all because Eskom Holdings SOC Ltd., which provides most of the nation’s electricity, can’t meet demand.
-While the government says it’s hopeful the crunch will ease by mid-December when many businesses shut down for year-end holidays, the energy crisis runs far deeper than a temporary shortfall.
+Rolling blackouts had South Africans firing up candles, flashlights and generators after Eskom Holdings SOC Ltd., which provides most of the nation’s electricity, failed to meet demand.
+While a power crunch that began Nov.
+29 has eased a bit as output increased and some businesses begin shutting down for year-end holidays, the energy crisis runs far deeper than temporary shortfalls.
 State-owned Eskom is mired in debt and isn’t selling enough power to cover all its costs, leaving it scrabbling for money to maintain and replace its aging plants.

-Theoretically Eskom should be able to generate about 47,000 megawatts of power, but currently it can generate only 26,000 megawatts to 27,000 megawatts because several of its plants are undergoing maintenance or have broken down.
-Demand is running at about 29,000 megawatts, so many areas of the country are being subjected to scheduled power cuts of a few hours several times a week.
+Theoretically Eskom should be able to generate about 47,000 megawatts of power, but output slipped to 26,000 megawatts to 27,000 megawatts as several of its plants underwent maintenance or broke down.
+Demand was running at about 29,000 megawatts, so many areas of the country were subjected to scheduled power cuts of a few hours several times a week.
+The utility says plant performance has improved and it’s hopeful the outages can be avoided until at least mid-January.

 2. How did this happen?